 If you’ve recently injured your back or are struggling with chronic pain, you might find it helpful to go to a chiropractor and receive spinal adjustments.
-This procedure is useful, but sessions can add up if you’re paying out of pocket.
+This procedure is useful, but sessions can add up if you pay out of pocket.

-When you’re on Medicare, individual chiropractic costs are covered, but only for particular ailments.
-Keep reading to learn more about the different types of Medicare and what they cover in terms of chiropractic care.
+Individual chiropractic costs are covered when you’re on Medicare, but only for particular ailments.
+Keep reading to learn more about the different types of Medicare and what they cover regarding chiropractic care.

-- Medicare Part B is medical coverage for people with Original Medicare benefits.
-It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services. covers 80 percent of chiropractic care to treat a misaligned spine once the annual Part B deductible is paid.
+- Medicare Part B covers 80 percent of chiropractic care to treat a misaligned spine once the annual Part B deductible is paid.

 - Medicare Part B will not cover other services or treatments ordered by your chiropractor.

-- Medigap policies can provide additional help with chiropractic care costs after Medicare has provided coverage.
+- Medigap policies offer additional help with Medicare-approved chiropractic care costs.

 What Is Chiropractic Care?